Skip to Content

 In the first year of study, students should take the following courses:

-* Ensure that you have selected the correct courses for your major: Computer Science, Data Science and Software Engineering require 159.102 or 159.172 and a maths course.
-Information Technology and Information Systems may require 157.150 and do not require the second programming course or the maths.
+* Ensure that you have selected the correct courses for your major: Computer Science, Data Science and Software Engineering require 159.101 or 159.171, 159.102 or 159.172 and a maths course.
+Information Technology and Information Systems may require 157.151 Living and Working with Technology, and do not require the second programming course or the maths course.
 Elective courses (**) may be taken instead of the second programming course and maths for students majoring in Information Technology and/or Information Systems.

 In the second year, you must take at least four 200-level courses for the major.
 Students can elect to take a double major in which case they must take four 200-level courses from each major.
-Alternatively, students may elect to take a minor (from any subject with a defined minor) in which case at least two 200-level courses must be taken for the minor.
+Alternatively, students may elect to take a minor (from any subject with a defined minor) in which case you should check the 200-level requirements for the minor.
+All minors on the BInfSc schedule require two 200-level courses.

 To find out how to plan your study and/or see what courses are necessary to complete your programme, please click the 'Regulations' button.
 It will display the regulatory information for the programme you have selected.